schedule

 LCAs and EPDs and Buy Clean, Oh My!
 Learn How Ever-Growing Sustainability Policies Can Affect Your Next Project

-The NCSEA Sustainable Design Committee presents an update on sustainable policies within the U.S., a closer look at sustainable design policies in action, and a formal policy statement from the NCSEA and SEI Sustainable Design Committees.
-Discussion topics include the future of the policy landscape, as well as impacts to design teams and structural engineers, which is presented through a project case study.
+The NCSEA Sustainable Design Committee presents an update on sustainable policies within the U.S. and explores various sustainable design policies in action.
+Discussion topics include the future of the policy landscape at the federal, state, and local level, as well as impacts to design teams and structural engineers, which is presented through a project case studies.Speakers: JoAnn Offill , Charlotte Ochoa, Michael Lyons and Max Puchtel

 The Design of Operable Structures